cmottao/WhatIsThis/README.md

 # WhatIsThis

 My first approach to programming.
-A series of assigned problems in the "Computer Programming" class that were solved in Python.
+A series of assigned problems in the "Computer Programming" class that were solved in Python and C++.